1LUC1D4710N/windows-doh-registry/README.md

 1. **[Click here to download: Doh-Well-Known-Servers.reg](Doh-Well-Known-Servers.reg)** (Right-click → "Save link as")
 2. **Right-click** the downloaded file → Select **"Merge"**
 3. Click **"Yes"** when Windows asks for permission
 4. Done!
-All 147 DoH providers are now available in Windows
+All 137 DoH configurations from 14 providers are now available in Windows

 ### Step 2: Choose Your DNS Provider